 Downtown Milwaukee Campus

-Enter the healthcare field with skills gained in this two-semester diploma program for employment in doctors’ offices, clinics, hospitals and other medical facilities.
+Enter the healthcare field with skills gained in this technical diploma program for employment in doctors’ offices, clinics, hospitals and other medical facilities.
 During your clinical training, you will acquire experience in healthcare facilities.
 Graduates are eligible to write the AAMA exam to qualify as a Certified Medical Assistant.

 This program is accredited by the Commission on Accreditation of Allied Health Education Programs (caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs,1361 Park Street, Clearwater, FL 33756; 727-210-2350.